asidlare/hf-articles-chatbot/README.md

 Both projects use ["News Category Dataset"](https://www.kaggle.com/datasets/rmisra/news-category-dataset/data) from kaggle.

+## Kaggle `News Category Dataset`

+You can find `News Category Datase` [here](https://www.kaggle.com/datasets/rmisra/news-category-dataset/data)

+If you'd like to learn more about this dataset and its author, check:
+1. Misra, Rishabh.
+"News Category Dataset." arXiv preprint arXiv:2209.11429 (2022).
+2. Misra, Rishabh and Jigyasa Grover.
+"Sculpting Data for ML: The first act of Machine Learning."
+ISBN 9798585463570 (2021).

 ## Goal

 The goal was to implement a chatbot who works in collaboration with MCP server and: